 This book is so many things: self discovery, travel writing, literary review, feminist prose, and personal essay.
 The book is structured based on the different women who have influenced Kate’s life in one way or another, starting with her mother Nancy O’Keefe Bolick.
 The others ‘awakeners’, as Kate calls them, are: Maeve Brennan, Neith Boyce, Edna St. Vincent Millay, Edith Wharton, and Charlotte Perkins Gilman.
 Each chapter looks at the writings, struggles, hopes, failures, and successes of each female author all through the lens of ‘spinster’.
 And with all this talk and encouragement of being a spinster I suppose it is important to say what it actually is… Well, after reading Bolick’s book a spinster to me is a strong woman, who regardless of her marital status loves herself, and her own company.
 A spinster, despite the struggles of life tackles her fears and worries head on with a tenacity like no other.

-Are you going to be a spinster in 2016?
-Who is your awakener for 2016?
+Are you going to be a spinster?
+Who is your awakener?
 And what inspires you to hold onto your dreams?
 As always, remember to share the reading love.